-Fresh sample of Phoradendron serotium from an oak in Florida.
-White berries are eaten and disseninated by birds.
+Fresh sample of Phoradendron leucarpum on a Citrus tree from Florida.
+White berries are produced in winter and eaten / disseminated by birds.

-Phoradendron juniperinum on juniper growing in New Mexico.
-A leafy mistletoe that does not have conspicuous leaves.
+Phoradendron juniperinum from a juniper growing in New Mexico.
+This is a leafy mistletoe that does not have conspicuous leaves.

 Large clumps of Phoradendron juniperinum from Juniper growing in northern Arizona.